OWASP/wstg/Testing_for_Server-Side_Request_Forgery.md

 page=file:///etc/passwd
 ```

-All of the examples above apply to POST requests, they can also be injected into headers if the header data is used in such a way.
+All of the payloads above can apply to any type of HTTP request, and could also be injected into header and cookie values as well.
-One important note on SSRF with post requests is that the SSRF might turn into a Blind SSRF, because the application might not return anything, but anyway that data might be used in another functionality like PDF reports for example.
+One important note on SSRF with POST requests is that the SSRF may also manifest in a Blind manner, because the application might not return anything immediately, that data might be used in other functionality such as PDF reports, invoice/order handling, etc. which are visible to employees/staff but not necessarily the end user or tester.

 You can find more on Blind SSRF [here](https://portswigger.net/web-security/ssrf/blind), or in the [References section](#references)